achristen/Meteobike/readme.md

 ### Entering the calibration coefficients

-After we discussed the calibrations, you can enter the calibration coefficients we derived from the intercomparison directly into the python code.
-Open the file `meteobike04.py` in the Python 2 editor on the Raspberry Pi Zero W and change the follwing four lines:
+After you watched the online lecture on or calibration results, you should enter the calibration coefficients we derived from the intercomparison directly into the python code.
+Open the file `meteobike03.py` in the Python 2 editor on the Raspberry Pi Zero W and change the follwing four lines:

 		temperature_cal_a1 = 1.00000
 		temperature_cal_a0 = 0.00000